Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Discussion

-Network mediation analysis provides important information on the relationship between classroom dynamics and student achievement.
-Our findings demonstrate that network mediation models possess unique capabilities for capturing intricate social patterns in educational environments that traditional analytical approaches often fail to identify due to the multidimensional nature of classroom interactions.
-This research opens several promising directions for future research, particularly in the incorporation of additional variables and the development of more sophisticated network representations, such as dynamic networks to capture the temporal evolution of interactions or implement multilayer networks to represent diverse forms of student engagement simultaneously.
-Our methodological integration demonstrates the potential of combining prompt engineering with network analysis to understand how student interactions are associated with learning outcomes, with our mediation analysis being exploratory in nature and aiming to identify patterns and associations rather than establish causal relationships.
+To demonstrate the utility of networks constructed through this methodology, we presented two illustrative applications: network centrality analysis for descriptive characterization and network mediation analysis for statistical modeling.
+Our methodological integration demonstrates the potential of combining prompt engineering with network analysis to understand how conversational network structures are associated with outcomes of interest, with our mediation analysis being exploratory in nature and aiming to identify patterns and associations rather than establish causal relationships.

-Our findings suggest several promising directions for future research to deepen our understanding of classroom dynamics and refine analytical methodologies.
-A key area for expansion involves the analysis of teacher-student interactions, which we did not address in the current study.
-Teachers serve as essential facilitators of learning, significantly influencing classroom dynamics and student engagement patterns.
-Examining these teacher-student interactions would provide valuable insight into how instructional practices shape educational outcomes, particularly in the development of critical thinking skills and collaborative learning.
-Such an analysis could inform the optimization of teaching strategies and contribute to increased classroom effectiveness.
+The proposed methodology has several limitations that suggest directions for future research.
+First, the validation of our ensemble approach was conducted on a single dataset, and the generalizability of the observed reliability levels across alternative conversational contexts, languages, or coding frameworks remains to be established.
+Future work should evaluate this framework on diverse corpora---including clinical interviews, therapy sessions, and organizational team communications---to determine whether the reliability patterns observed here are robust across domains.
+Advancing beyond current approaches through model fine-tuning with high-quality labeled datasets would further enhance classification reliability in such diverse settings.

+Second, our current ensemble aggregation relies on simple majority voting, which treats all models equally regardless of their confidence levels.
+A more refined aggregation strategy that weights model contributions by confidence indicators (e.g., token-level logit scores or sequence-level probability distributions) could improve classification precision, particularly for ambiguous utterances where models disagree.

+Third, current approaches rely heavily on human judgment for prompt creation, optimization, and selection, introducing potential variability and bias that can compromise analytical consistency across different research contexts.
+A particularly critical advancement involves developing automated prompt generation methodologies that reduce human dependency in the analytical pipeline.
+Automating these prompt development processes would enhance both operational efficiency and methodological consistency, transforming LLM-based classification into a more scalable and standardized tool for interaction analysis across research domains.